 How is VARK used in marketing?

 It is not the media that determine the suitability of content for learning but the ways in which the media depict that content.
 Television commercials often appeal to all modalities.
 Videos (YouTube) and photographs appeal to Kinesthetic modalities because they usually show real situations.
 Most media do not use the diagrams, charts and symbolism that define VARK’s Visual preference.
 Some media use a strong Auditory component and many internet sources (Wikipedia, Google…) appeal only to those with a Read/write preference because printed words dominate the screens.
 Marketers understand and use these VARK principles cleverly!

-Do mentors, coaches and HR trainers train the same way as they learn?
+Do teachers, mentors, coaches and trainers teach the same way as they learn?

 Probably not.
-The VARK questionnaire indicates how trainers learn so that may not indicate how they train.
-Many trainers use their empathy to recognize that their trainees are struggling and they use VARK preferences other than their own to “reach” them.
-That is why it is important to complete the questionnaire by responding as a learner not as a trainer!
+The VARK questionnaire indicates how people learn so that may not indicate how they teach.
+Many teachers and trainers use their empathy to recognize that their students are struggling and they use VARK preferences other than their own to “reach” them.
+That is why it is important to complete the questionnaire by responding as a learner not as a teacher!